steveerossa/PizzaStore/README.md

 Used Spring Style design pattern.
+Used Maven

-Entity classes Pizza and Order which could later be made Hibernate @Entity components that correspond with Tables in a database.Assumed every order had only one pizza.
+Entity classes Pizza and Order which could later be made Hibernate @Entity components that correspond with Tables in a database.
+I Assumed every order had only one pizza.